GrappaTilt/Introduction-to-grappaheiss/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

-# Introduction to GitHub
+# Crash course on creating Linux containers using Docker on Windows11

-_Getting started with Docker in Windows11 in less than an hour._
+_Tooling and Setup._

 <!--
   <<< Author notes: Start of the course >>>